NicholasAntoniadesEngineer/expense-categorisation-and-analysis/readme.md

-# Finance Categorization and Visualization Scripts (2024)
+# Finance Categorisation and Visualization Scripts (2024)

 This project consists of Python scripts designed to categorise expenses based on keywords, remove duplicates, generate categorised summaries, and visualize the categorized data.